sk00t3r/ubuntu-ion3/README.md

 # Note:

+This is for installing *NEW* instances of the iond service.
+This script does not backup any wallet data.
 My code is completely open, but piping to python/bash can be dangerous.
 Please review the code.

 # You may have to install some dependencies.
 To install run the following: